Our Directors

 Our Chairperson

-Rod Little is a Yamatji and Nyoongar man of the Wilunyu and Wadjuk Nations of Western Australia and he currently lives in Canberra.
+Rod Little is a highly regarded Yamatji and Nyoongar man of the Wilunyu and Wadjuk Nations of Western Australia.
+He currently lives on Ngunnawal Country in Canberra.

 Rod was a former Co-chair and Director of the National Congress of Australia's First Peoples and Chairperson of the ACT Aboriginal and Torres Strait Islander Elected Body.
 He has extensive advocacy and employment experience in First Nations affairs and has held senior leadership positions in many social areas including justice, education and employment.
-He has been a CEO and a consultant specialising in cultural integrity, governance and leadership, and is a member of the Australian Institute of Company Directors.
+He has been a CEO and a consultant specialising in cultural integrity, governance and leadership, and is a member of the Australian Institute of Company Directors and a certified organisational coach.

-Rod is a champion for collaborative approaches and he volunteers on a number of not-for-profit boards.
+Rod is a champion for collaborative approaches and he serves on a number of not-for-profit boards.
 He is passionate about and committed to enhancing the capabilities of communities and families.

 Karel Williams